Diet is a Major Predictor of Future Cognitive Impairment

 In regards to the underlying mechanisms that could explain why the Mediterranean diet is so effective, the diet is thought to enhance multiple biological mechanisms.
 Researchers have observed lower rates of coronary artery disease, hypertension, dyslipidemia, type 2 diabetes, and metabolic syndrome, and these conditions have also been related to mild cognitive impairment, Alzheimer’s disease, and dementia.
 Greater adherence could also promote metabolic control due to its association with improved insulin sensitivity and glucose metabolism.
 Moreover, age-related increases in oxidative stress leads to oxidative damage—a problem often seen in the brain of Alzheimer’s disease patients.
 The primary components of the Mediterranean diet are full of antioxidants such as vitamins E and C, carotenoids, and flavonoids.
 The observed decrease in oxidative stress in people following the Mediterranean-type diet could contribute to their lowered risk for dementia.

 Older adults, especially those living in nursing homes and assisted living facilities, are highly vulnerable to illnesses and diseases that could not only diminish their quality of life, but also increase their rate of mortality.
 It is pertinent that these elderly residents are provided the best quality of care, which includes an appropriate diet that is healthy and nutritious.
-If you or a loved one has experienced neglect or abuse in a long-term care facility, such as one in Irwindale or La Canada Flintridge, California, please contact the Law Offices of Ben Yeroushalmi today.
+If you or a loved one has experienced neglect or abuse in a long-term care facility, such as one in Irwindale or La Canada Flintridge, California, please contact the Yeroushalmi Law today.
 Our team of elder law experts and attorneys are passionate about protecting the rights of the elderly and will pursue your case with vigor.

 spinner